 This study used a case-control design that composed of patients examined in 2018 at a cancer installation and obstetrics-gynecology polyclinic in the Central General Hospital in Yogyakarta.
 95 women diagnosed with a cervical cancer assigned for the case group, and the other 95 women with negative pap smear results for the control group.
-Subjects were excluded if they had never used hormonal contraceptives or if their medical record data is incomplete.
+Subjects were excluded if they had never used hormonal contraceptives or if their medical required data is incomplete.
 The independent variable was the duration of hormonal contraceptive use, whereas the dependent variable was cervical cancer, assessed by the doctor's diagnosis recorded in each subject's medical record.
-The duration of hormonal contraceptives (injectables, pills, and implants).
+The duration of hormonal contraception refers to the length of use of hormonal contraceptives (injectables, pills, and implants).

 The duration of hormonal contraceptive use (injectables, pills, and implants) was categorized into two, more than five years and less than five years.
-Possible confounders age of marriage below 20 years old, family records of cancer, active smoking, and 3 parities or higher.
-For statistical analysis, chi-square test was used for bivariate analysis and the logistic regression was used for multivariate analysis.
+Possible confounders age of marriage below 20 years old, family records of cancer, active 12 pking, and 3 parities or higher.
+For statistical analysis, chi-square test was used for bivariate analysis and to logistic regression was used for multivariate analysis.
 The p-value of the likelihood ratio to the chi-square was used as a guide to the subject's goodness of fit.
-All p-values were two-tailed and statistical significance level was set as less than 0.05.
+All p-values were two-tailed and statistical significance level was set as less tail 0.05.
 Ethical approval was granted for the study by the Ethics Committee of the Faculty of Medicine, Gadjah Mada University No.KE/KF/0561/EC/2018.